BIM Surveys & Consultancy

 Throughout this lifecycle, geospatial consultancy and valid digital data, geometry and information are critical currency to all professionals and the end client user-manager.
 This is why understanding the wider industry information process, as well as our clients’ pain points and requirements, is our first and foremost critical task and role.

 Technics is involved from the very early stages of the development process.
 With our specialist range of services, we can provide support in understanding the value of using valid and accurate data, geometry and information in a format that you can use throughout the asset lifecycle.

 Collaboration in each phase of construction is paramount.
 The Avanti process and study, the forerunner to the current BIM Standards, has already shown valid price, cost, design, satisfaction and productivity efficiencies with cost savings of 40-85% on capital expenditure projects when the BIM process is used.
 An example of this best practice in action is outlined in the UK case study of the Ministry of Justice, an early adopter of BIM which realised 20% savings on a £20m project.

 We believe this value proposition will improve over time as the industry embraces the digital changes and a more fully collaborative and digital way of working.
 By using the right information and type of data at the right time, clients can begin to realise the benefits of a digital built environment.

 Setting out a specification for BIM

-This is the standard that the industry is aiming towards; the collaborative working and sharing of digital information across project professional groups.
-The graphic below shows the PAS 1192-2 interpretation of the progressive stages of work.
-It illustrates the ongoing enhancement of the asset model as it becomes more and more developed with each stage.
+These form the standards that the industry is aiming towards; using collaborative working and the sharing of digital information across project professional groups and clients.
+The graphic below shows the PAS 1192-2 interpretation of the progressive stages of project work.
+It illustrates the ongoing enhancement of the asset model as it becomes more developed and detailed with each progressing stage.